Supply Chain in Society

 Giving Back to Those Who Achieve Results

-The amount of bonus paid twice a year is determined according to the evaluation determined by the personnel evaluation.
+The amount of bonus paid twice a year is determined according to the personnel evaluation.
 Evaluations are divided into six levels, and calculations are made by multiplying a higher coefficient for employees with higher evaluations, thereby establishing a system whereby higher bonuses are paid to employees who have achieved higher results.

 Child Rearing Generation Support